Can you really make a website in under 5 minutes? And on a budget?

 That’s it!
 You’re ready to customize!

 WordPress will present you with a standard, simple theme.
-A theme is a set of files that essentially alters how your website looks to a user.
-The theme you choose will come with a particular design, font, colour scheme, selection of widgets, and a specific layout and style.
-All basic options are clean, sleek and straightforward, but the WordPress developers have created thousands of other designs and you will want to find the perfect one for your site.
+A theme is a set of files that alter how your site looks to a user.
+The theme you choose will come with a particular design, font, color scheme, selection of widgets, and a specific layout and style.
+All necessary options are clean, sleek and straightforward, but the WordPress developers have created thousands of other designs, and you will want to find the perfect one for your site.

-You need to get to know your Dashboard– it’s your Control Tower for everything you do, and although it may look complicated it’s actually simple to navigate and will help you achieve what you need to.
-You can locate your Dashboard by typing in http://yourdomain.com/wp-admin.
+You need to get to know your Dashboard – it’s your control tower for everything you do, and although it may look complicated it’s simple to navigate and will help achieve what you need.

 There are lots of free themes available, and it might be a good idea to start with one of those so that you can play around with it and get a feel for customizing your site.
-Go to ‘Appearance’ on the side bar, and click ‘Themes.’
-Have a good browse around the different themes available, and look particularly for ‘responsive’ themes, i.e. those that will look attractive on any mobile device.
+Go to ‘Appearance’ on the sidebar, and click ‘Themes.’
+Have a good browse around the different themes available, and look especially for ‘responsive’ themes, i.e., those that will look attractive on any mobile device.
 You can use keywords and filters to locate themes that work best for you.

 Why choose a Premium Theme?

 - your support network is more reliable

 - you get more flexibility with the designing and building of your site.

 Installing your Theme